Frequently Asked Questions

-“One of the many reasons that I endorse Recording Connection audio school alternative is because they put you inside a real recording studio to apprentice (extern) under a real producer.
+“One of the many reasons that I endorse Recording Connection audio school alternative is because they put you inside a real recording studio to extern under a real producer.
 I am generally not a supporter of many of the ‘traditional’ audio schools because in my experience they don’t teach the things you really need, and they don’t connect you into the business.
 The Recording Connection does.”

 “The Recording Connection puts students into a real world work place.
-Students learn first hand what it means to be in a recording session with Producers, Engineers, Musicians and Songwriters, it’s on the job career training!
-You learn the practical, technical and people skills that cannot be found in any classroom.
+Students learn first hand what it means to be in a recording session with producers, engineers, musicians and songwriters.
+It’s on the job career training!
+You learn the practical, technical, and people skills that cannot be found in any classroom.
 I highly recommend the Recording Connection.”

 For a full list of endorsements, click here.